-I tend to always have my phone with me, so when I am driving into work or stepping out of the shower2 and I have some big idea, I just pick up the phone and have Google Keep record it for me.
+I tend to always have my phone with me, so when I am driving into work or stepping out of the shower and I have some big idea, I just pick up the phone and have Google Keep record it for me.
 Then I process it later (Habit 2).

-The other capture tool is the “quick add” feature for ToDoist.
-I will have a lot more to say about ToDoist in another post, but it’s my “simple trusted system” for handling all my tasks.
-If I am at my computer3 and something crosses my mind and I need to capture it, I just hit Shift-Command-A on my Mac and a quick entry bar pops up.
-I can quickly enter the thing I am capturing, along with metadata like contexts and due dates if I want, and save it quickly — and it syncs across all my devices for processing later.
-It’s all very quick and frictionless:
+The other capture tool is the "quick add" feature for ToDoist.
+I will have a lot more to say about ToDoist in another post, but it's my "simple trusted system" for handling all my tasks.
+If I am at my computer and something crosses my mind and I need to capture it, I just hit Shift-Command-A on my Mac and a quick entry bar pops up.
+I can quickly enter the thing I am capturing, along with metadata like contexts and due dates if I want, and save it quickly --- and it syncs across all my devices for processing later.
+It's all very quick and frictionless: